myacksmith/yaget/README.md

 ### gitlab.rb

-Each service should have a `gitlab.rb` file that configures the GitLab instance.
+Each GitLab instance should have a `gitlab.rb` file that configures the GitLab instance.
+Other services don't need it, but YAGET will warn you about it anyway.

 Example: